gethinode/docs/content/en/docs/latest/configuration/navigation.md

 ### Menus

+{{< alert >}}
+**New in v0.20.1** - Menu items now support an optional link argument.
+When defined, this link takes precedence over the link that is automatically derived from the menu.
+{{< /alert >}}

 Inspired by Bootstrap's documentation site, Hinode uses a separate configuration file for the sidebar menus.
 A sidebar can be configured for each main section of the site.
 For example, the sidebar menu of the `docs` section is defined in `data/docs.yml`.
 The sidebar menu supports group items and single page items.
+You can optionally provide an internal or external link for the destination page (see the {{< link "docs/components/link" >}}link shortcode{{< /link >}} for its behavior).
+By default, Hinode derives the destination from the menu item.
 The below example defines a group section called `Getting started` with three siblings.
 A single page `About` is added next.
+The latter redirects to an external website.

 ```yml
 - title: Getting started